-Shareholders can obtain the price of their shares by calling 0141 483 9701 (local rate) or by going to www.trustnet.com These prices will, unless for reasons beyond the control of the ACD, relate to the valuation on the Dealing Day immediately prior to the date of publication.
+Shareholders can obtain the prices of their shares by calling 0141 483 9701 or going to www.trustnet.com.
+These prices will, unless for reasons beyond the control of the ACD, relate to the valuation on the Dealing Day immediately prior to the date of publication.